How to create an employee handbook

 7. Separation and exit processes

-Let people know what happens when they leave the company, whether it’s a planned departure or not.
-This chapter of your employee handbook outlines your offboarding approach in a way that prepares workers for transitions.
+Let people know what happens when they leave the company, whether it's a planned departure or not.
+This chapter of your employee handbook outlines your offboarding approach—including policies on final pay and severance, which can draw significant attention, such as when a former CVS CEO received a severance package worth $185 million after a year of declining company earnings.

 What to consider including